• Skip to primary navigation

 January 28, 2019 by Shara, Woodshop Diaries

-In this post, I will show you how to Build Your Own DIY Mobile Workbench!
+In this post, I will show you how to build a sturdy and versatile DIY Mobile Workbench!

-This post is sponsored by Build Something and contains affiliate links.
-See disclosure policy for details.
+This post is sponsored by Kreg Tool and contains affiliate links.
+See policies for details.

-And while I was thinking about function, it would also be nice if it was exactly the right height to serve as an outfeed table for my table saw and have some storage for my most used items.
+I also made the workbench frame exactly the right height to serve as an outfeed table for my table saw and gave it some storage space underneath for my most used items.
+It’s been a game changer for my workshop!

-Before we build, let’s discuss a couple details about the size of this workbench.
+Before we build, let’s discuss a couple details about the size of this basic workbench.
+The overall dimensions of this DIY workbench are 51″ x 99″ x 34 ½″.

 DIY mobile workbench 3D diagram with overall dimensions